Kotor in October: Why Autumn Is the Bay's Best-Kept Secret

 Perast Without the Madness

-Perast in summer has day-trippers from Kotor, Dubrovnik, and the cruise ships.
+Perast in summer draws day-trippers from Kotor, Dubrovnik, and the cruise ships.
 The waterfront is packed.
 The water taxis to Our Lady of the Rocks queue 15-20 minutes.

-October Perast: I walked the waterfront with four other people visible.
-Sat at a café on the water.
-Ordered a macchiato (€1.50).
-Took a water taxi to Our Lady of the Rocks immediately (€5 round trip, no wait).
-The church on the man-made island was quiet — I could examine the Tripo Kokolja paintings and the silver votive tablets without being elbowed.
+October Perast is another world.
+Walk the waterfront with only a handful of other people in sight.
+Settle at a café on the water.
+Order a macchiato (€1.50).
+Catch a water taxi to Our Lady of the Rocks immediately (€5 round trip, no wait).
+The church on the man-made island is quiet — you can study the Tripo Kokolja paintings and the silver votive tablets without being elbowed.

-The Baroque palaces along the waterfront have a different quality in October light.
+The Baroque palaces along the waterfront take on a different quality in October light.
 The stone glows.
 The mountains behind are starting to show autumn colors — subtle, not New England dramatic, but there.

 Bay of Kotor Boat Trip